mk7087/PublicAdjustingLicense/docs/index.md

 Copyright (c) <Year> <Copyright holder> All Rights Reserved.

 Prerequisite clause
-  Use is execution, reproduction, distribution and modification We is copyright holders and collaborators
+  Use is execution, reproduction, distribution, modification and commercial use.
+  We is copyright holders and collaborators
   A user is a person who uses these or derivatives them The other person is not we and you